jaceldran/zentric/demo/config/README.md

-# Config
+# Configuration

-This is the folder where all config files live.
+Folder `config` is where all configuration files live.

 Organize it however you want.
-My way is:
+My choice is:

 - **constants** Sets default lang, paths and urls.
 - **locale** Sets locale configuration and default common dictionaries.